 Pick vitamin C if:

 For what it’s worth, if we could only pick one active for the rest of our lives: vitamin C. The antioxidant protection alone makes it arguably the single most impactful ingredient after sunscreen.
+For specific product picks and routines, see our vitamin C in Korean skincare guide.
 But niacinamide is the one we’d recommend to a complete beginner because it’s essentially foolproof.

 What to Look For in Products